 An activist, especially a young one, needs training in public speaking/debate, logic, science, social justice, economics, politics, strategic and operational planning, and conflict resolution.
 They need to understand process and policy.
 They need to narrow the focus of their activism while realizing that their issue isn’t independent of other issues, that all our issues, our problems, our causes, are part of complex, interconnected systems.

-I know of two organizations working to train young activist in Minnesota — I don’t know much about these organizations, I just heard about them through a podcast.
+I know of a few organizations working to train young activists — I don’t know much about these organizations, I just heard about them through a podcast.
 I’m sure there are others.

 Be well.
 Peace and Love.